apache/pekko-http/docs/src/main/paradox/routing-dsl/directives/future-directives/onComplete.md

 @@@

 @@@ note { .group-scala }
-The identically named `onComplete` method of Scala's `Future` (from the standard library) does not work at all in this context since it's just a method that returns `Unit` - whereas Akka HTTP's `onComplete` is a `Directive` that creates a @scaladoc[Route](akka.http.scaladsl.server.index#Route=akka.http.scaladsl.server.RequestContext=%3Escala.concurrent.Future[akka.http.scaladsl.server.RouteResult]).
+The identically named `onComplete` method of Scala's `Future` (from the standard library) does not work at all in this context since it's just a method that returns `Unit` - whereas Apache Pekko HTTP's `onComplete` is a `Directive` that creates a @scaladoc[Route](akka.http.scaladsl.server.index#Route=akka.http.scaladsl.server.RequestContext=%3Escala.concurrent.Future[akka.http.scaladsl.server.RouteResult]).
 @@@